ziyongcui/crimtech-comp-f20/python/README.md

   'history': 75
 }
 ```
+Put your code in `rm_smallest.py`

+Hint: Google is your friend.

 5. Push your code to github!
 If you do not remeber how to commit your changes steps G-I from the [intro folder](https://github.com/crimtech/crimtech-comp-f20/blob/master/intro/README.md) should be helpful!